sgoh25/WaveRanking/README.md

 ### Step 2

 Run `RunScript.m` in MATLAB.
-This script will loop continuously until the user quits the program with CTRL+C. The wave ranking program will execute when any file in the `Signals` directory is modified.
+This script will loop continuously until the user quits the program with CTRL+C. The wave ranking process will execute when any file in the `Signals` directory is modified.

 ### Step 3

-The program will update the `waveRank.txt` file with the updated waveform ranking, corresponding to the imported waveforms and information specified in `Header.txt`.
+The ranking process will update the `waveRank.txt` file with the updated waveform ranking, corresponding to the imported waveforms and information specified in `Header.txt`.
 The `waveFeatures.txt` file, which summarizes the information contained in `Header.txt`, will also be updated.